AndreaCimminoArriaga/Thorcomics/README.md

 	thorcomics-cimminoarriaga.rhcloud.com/descripcion_app.php

 or if you dowload this copy and mounth it in your localhost

 	localhost:8080/thorcomics/descripcion_app.php

+You can try this project using the following link

+thorcomics-cimminoarriaga.rhcloud.com

 To use this project in your computer you have to run it with a mysql database wich user is root and password bitnami.